Evangelical Reformed Church of the Canton of St. Gallen

 The Church of St. Laurence in St. Gallen.

 The Evangelical-Reformed Church of the Canton of St. Gallen is a Reformed state cantonal church in the canton of St. Gallen.

 The church was founded in 1803.
-It has in 2004 122,500 members and 55 congregations served by 120 pastors.
+In 2004, it had 122,500 members and 55 congregations served by 120 pastors.
 Congregations are in St. Gallen, Goldach, Rorschach, Gossau, Gaiserwald, Thal-Lutzenberg, Rheineck, St. Marghrete, Balbach, Marbach, Rebstein, Altstätten, Salez-Haag, Uznach, Sevelen, Eichberg, Sax-Frümsen, Wil, Krinau, Flavil and others in St. Gallen.
 The Church has links with the Evangelical Church in Liechtenstein.